 If the discrimination you are experiencing is “ongoing”, then you must file your charge of discrimination within 180 calendar days (or 300 calendar days assuming there is a local law or enforcement agency prohibiting the type of discrimination you experienced) of the last incident of harassment you suffered.

 Prohibited discrimination under the Equal Pay Act is the only exception to the rule that you must first file a charge of discrimination with the EEOC before you can file a lawsuit against your employer.
-Moreover, the time limit for filing an EPA lawsuit is two to three years (2 years from receipt of the last discriminatory paycheck and 3 years in the case of intentional or willful discrimination allegations).
+Moreover, the time limit for filing an EPA lawsuit is two to three years (two years from receipt of the last discriminatory paycheck and three years in the case of intentional or willful discrimination allegations).

 You can theoretically both file a claim of discrimination for discriminatory pay based on gender under Title VII as well as the Equal Pay Act.
 In the former situation, you must abide by the time limits and first file a charge of discrimination with the EEOC, as with other discrimination claims under Title VII.
+Need more?
+Here's everything you need to know about the Equal Pay Act.

 Prior to 2009, the 180 day filing timeline was considered re-set at every instance of a paycheck.
 In other words, it would be difficult for a victim of unequal pay to claim much in the way of damages or compensation for any payments she (or he) received at work prior to 180 days from the last paycheck received.
 However, in 2009, Congress enacted the “Lilly Ledbetter Fair Pay Act of 2009” based on the now infamous law inspired to correct the outcome of Lilly Ledbetter’s lost case against her employer for wage discrimination based on her gender -- due to the calculation of when the filing date clock started ticking.

 Today, there is a clear retroactivity clause allowing victims of unequal pay who typically do not know they are unpaid fairly, to set the clock back on timing for their discrimination case.
+And given the recent high profile cases of sexual harassment, you have evermore leverage to make your case.